 7) Upload side one (usually titled "1 POL" or "POL")

 8) For double sided games, upload side two (titled "2 POL")

 A professional print rep will review your files & make sure everything's perfect.
 So rest easy!
 You're all set.

-What program or software do I need to open my printable PDF?
+What program or software do I need in order to open my PDF on my computer?

 What kind of paper should I print on?